ardatan/graphql-tools/website/docs/schema-wrapping.md

 description: Wrap schemas to automatically modify schemas, requests and results
 ---

 Schema wrapping (`@graphql-tools/wrap`) creates a modified version of a schema that proxies, or "wraps", the original unmodified schema.
-This technique is particularily useful when the original schema _cannot_ be changed, such as with [remote schemas](/docs/remote-schemas/).
+This technique is particularly useful when the original schema _cannot_ be changed, such as with [remote schemas](/docs/remote-schemas/).

 Schema wrapping works by creating a new "gateway" schema that simply delegates all operations to the original subschema.
 A series of _transforms_ are applied that may modify the shape of the gateway schema and all proxied operations; these operational transforms may modify an operation prior to delegation, or modify the subschema result prior to its return.